etome3/notes/Ancient History/Holiday Notes/04 - Concepts/Concept - Hellenistic Era.md

 tags: concept
 ---

-# The Hellenistic Era
+# Concept - Hellenistic Era

-The Hellenistic Era marks the period between the death of Alexander the Great in 323 BCE and the rise of the Roman Empire.
+The *Hellenistic Era* marks the period between the death of Alexander the Great in 323 BCE and the rise of the Roman Empire.
 It was a time of significant political, cultural, and social change, as Greek culture and influence spread throughout the former Persian Empire.

 ## Key Characteristics